pramsey/pramsey.github.io/_posts/2008-02-12-whither-canada.md

 But that doesn't work any more.
 I don't feel like I have the leadership focus I used to, nor do I get to spend enough time on technology and problem solving.
 Since I am doing neither job well right now, I am going to pick the one I like more, and do that for a bit.

 So I have decided to make a big change.
 I am going to leave the company I started, and return whence I came, to independent consulting.
-Solo consulting is tricky, because the work is &ldquo;gappy&rdquo;, but it has a good rhythm: in the gaps, you learn new things; in the peaks, you apply those things.
+Solo consulting is tricky, because the work is  "gappy ", but it has a good rhythm: in the gaps, you learn new things; in the peaks, you apply those things.

 I don't know what other opportunities might come along (best laid plans and all) but in the meanwhile some quality time with my computer and some concrete problems sounds great.
 I am looking forward to getting my hands dirty in the guts of the many open source projects I have thus far only experienced as a user.